Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Orioles have the 11th-ranked team ERA across all MLB pitching staffs (3.99).

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (145 total, 1.1 per game).

-- In his most recent appearance on Wednesday against the Toronto Blue Jays, the righty went six scoreless innings while surrendering five hits.
+- In his most recent appearance on Thursday, the righty went eight innings against the Toronto Blue Jays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.